nf-core/raredisease/README.md

 ## Introduction

+> NOTE
+>
+> This pipeline is under development and no stable release has been made yet.
+>
+> You can follow the work in the [dev](https://github.com/nf-core/raredisease/tree/dev) branch.

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **nf-core/raredisease** is a bioinformatics best-practice analysis pipeline for call and score variants from WGS/WES of rare disease patients.